 Any institution may apply for consideration, however, partiality in selections will be given to those facilities with fewer financial resources-generally with an operating budget under $100,000.

 Individual or institutional membership in NCMC is not a requirement for applicants.
 While enlisting new members is an ongoing objective of NCMC's work, the overriding mission of FOCoS is to help small institutions, regardless of whether or not they are affiliated with NCMC.

 FOCoS will be administered through NCMC's vice president, working in cooperation with the chairs of Membership Development and Professional Development.
 If you are interested in serving as a consultant, or would like to receive a visit from FOCoS consultants, please contact NCMC's Vice President.

-The current cycle for FOCoS applications is open from January 1, 2020 to 5:00 pm on March 6, 2020.
+The current cycle for FOCoS applications closed on March 6, 2020.
 The chosen recipient organization will be announced during the NCMC annual conference in Rocky Mount, March 28-30, 2020.
 We plan to start accepting applications for our next FOCoS cycle starting in early summer 2020.

 Please note that applications can be created by staff or volunteers at a museum or site, but must be finalized, reviewed and signed by the director or site representative of the applicant organization.
 The director or site representative is then the direct contact for all interactions involving the FOCoS program.

 For more information, contact NCMC's Vice President.

 Some Recent Recipient Institutions